Hearing Health Foundation

 HHF expects the applicant’s institution, in authorizing expenditures for the research project, will follow the budget approved within the application.

 The investigator and institution may transfer dollars from one budgeted category to another with specific approval from his/her institution and HHF.
 HHF should be notified immediately and provided with a revised budget and justification of changes, as well as the approval from the Institution.
 A letter from the PI should also be sent to HHF explaining the changes between budgeted categories and justification for these changes.

 F. Publications & Publicity

 - Investigators are expected to make the results of their research promptly available to the scientific community.
-Acknowledgment of HHF support must be made when findings are reported to scientific audiences or scientific journals or when publicity is given to a project.
+Acknowledgment of HHF support must be made when findings are reported to scientific audiences or journals, or when publicity is given to a project.

 - Publications resulting from work supported in whole or in part by HHF must contain a credit line to that effect.
 A PDF copy should be submitted to HHF.

 - When a project is awarded, HHF has the right to publish its abstract and results, when available, on its website, in its Annual Report, and through other public information vehicles.

 - All HHF grantees are required to submit progress reports every six months that must demonstrate successful completion of set milestones.

 - If a progress report is late or not submitted, payments will be withheld until report is received.

 - The mid-year report must be submitted in accordance with the instructions accompanying the report.